-Because low-wage DI beneficiaries also gain from the program's progressive benefit formula, low-wage, disabled workers benefit from two aspects of the program.
+Because low-wage DI beneficiaries also gain from the program's progressive benefits formula, low-wage, disabled workers benefit from two aspects of the program.
 African Americans are disproportionately represented among both disabled workers and low-wage earners.
 Moreover, it is important to note that DI benefits are paid not only to disabled workers but to the families of such workers as well.
-African-American children make up 21 percent of the children receiving benefits because a parent is disabled.
-African American children make up about 15 percent of all children in the country, so they benefit disproportionately from Social Security's DI component.
+African-American children receiving benefits because a parent is disabled represent a larger share of children receiving benefits than their percentage representation in the population at large, so they benefit disproportionately from Social Security's DI component.

 Among workers who live until retirement age, African Americans are expected to receive benefits for fewer years than white or Hispanic retirees because they have shorter life expectancies.
 While African American workers have a higher probability of dying before retirement and of living fewer years after retirement, their families are more likely, as a consequence, to receive Social Security survivor benefits.

 The percentage of African American children who received Social Security survivor benefits is higher than their percentage representation in the population of all children.
 Furthermore, while it is true that African American men die at younger ages, they usually die at dramatically younger ages, rather than dying at or just prior to retirement.